Barcelona held 1-1 at home by Espanyol after World Cup break - WHIZ News

 The court said Lewandowski should be allowed to play until Spain’s administrative court for sport makes a final ruling on the appeal that Barcelona lodged against his three-game suspension incurred in November.

-The decision meant Barcelona was able to count on the league’s top scorer for the match against its modest crosstown rival, which hasn’t beaten the powerhouse in the league since 2009.
+The decision meant Barcelona was able to count on the league’s top scorer from the start of the match against its modest crosstown rival, which hasn’t beaten the powerhouse in the league since 2009.
 Espanyol criticized the decision, taken a day before the game, saying it caused “irreparable harm.”

 Lewandowski played a part in Alonso’s goal when he got his head on a cross and Andreas Christensen then nodded the ball back for his fellow defender to tap home.

-On having to play against a full-strength Barcelona, Espanyol coach Diego Martínez applauded his players’ toughness.
+On having to play against a full-strength Barcelona, including Lewandowski for the whole game, Espanyol coach Diego Martínez applauded his players’ toughness.

 Joselu had fought a solitary battle trying to win long balls against Alonso and Christensen until it finally paid off when he won an aerial challenge and was fouled by Alonso in the box.
 Joselu stepped up to the penalty spot and drilled his shot down the middle beyond Marc-Andre ter Stegen.